AreMineAPI/api.mineapi.me/README.md

 - Microsoft and Discord registration and login,
 - MOTD view of servers,
 - Server information,
+- Its link is masked; Skins and Capes,
 - Achievement generator system.
   - and discover more now...